Independent Instructor, Ohio State University

 This is an intermediate level, writing-intensive class focused on urban social problems.
 The class also provides an overview of urban social structures and how they lead to social problems.
 This class combines lectures with small and large group discussions and group activities such as planning a budget for a family living on minimum wage, and analyzing food deserts using maps and census data.
 In this class students also learn practical research skills by learning to access and use census data.
 For their first paper students research a topic such as segregation, homelessness, or gentrification using census data, class readings, and newspaper articles.
 For their second paper students research an urban social problem using outside sources, and propose a solution to this problem.
 Students also have the opportunity to analyze and reflect on course readings through reading response papers.

 This an introductory course where students learn basic sociological concepts and apply them to the real world.
 This course combines lectures with small and large group discussions and group activities such as analyzing commericials and comparing toys marketed to boys and girls.
 In addition to exams, students have the opportunity to apply what they have learned through a number of assignments where they must complete an activity and write about it.
+In addition to teaching this course in-person several times, I have also taught this course in online and hybrid formats.

 I have been teaching and designing classes independently for the last five years, and I am continually adapting the classes I teach to ensure I am an effective instructor.
 Over this time, I have developed two goals I believe all sociology classes should meet: 1) Help students to understand the causes of and search for solutions to social problems and 2) teach practical, hands-on research skills that students can use to apply sociological concepts to the real world.
 It is important for students to understand social problems and how they came about, but it is also important to think critically about these problems and consider solutions.
 This is especially vital because many sociology students go into fields where they may be making or influencing policy or serving the public.
 Additionally, creating solutions to social problems requires students to think critically about these problems and use a variety of sources to research them, which encourages the development and growth of both critical thinking and problem-solving skills.
 With regard to my second goal, in many sociology classes, students read and learn about the research of others, but aside from research methods classes, most students never have the opportunity to conduct research on their own.
 It is important for students to gain practical, hands-on experience conducting research.
 This encourages understanding of social phenomena and application of sociological concepts and helps prepare them for graduate school and a variety of jobs.